The Log Product Formula in quantum $K$-theory: Introduction

 The stack $Q$ can acquire a $K$-theoretic \emph{log virtual fundamental class} $[Q]^{\ell vir}$ -- otherwise known as a \emph{log virtual structure sheaf} $\OO_Q^{\ell vir}$ -- in two ways: by pulling back that of $\GS{V} \times \GS{W}$ or pushing forward that of $\GS{V \times W}$.
 The log product formula asserts these are equal:

 \begin{theorem} [$=$\ref{thm:logprodfmla}] The classes

 are equal in $\HH(Q)$ as well as $\HHl(Q)$.
-Here $\HH(Q) := K(\Coh(Q))$ is the Grothendieck group of coherent sheaves on the lis-\'et site; $\HHl(Q)$ is an inverse limit of $\HH$-theories of log blowups of $Q$ defined in Section~\ref{section:loghhltheory}. \end{theorem}
+Here $\HH(Q) := K(\Coh(Q))$ is the Grothendieck group of coherent sheaves on the lis-\'et site; $\HHl(Q)$ is an inverse limit of $\HH$-theories of log blowups of $Q$ defined in Section~\ref{section:loghhltheory}; $\gys{\Delta}$ is the \emph{log Gysin map} defined in Definition~\ref{d:1.2}. \end{theorem}

 Writing

 for the evaluation maps, we get an equality between log quantum $K$-invariants:

 \begin{corollary} If $\alpha \in \HH(V)^{\otimes n}, \beta \in \HH(W)^{\otimes n}$, the following invariants are equal